 Mr. Carvalho is representing himself and is presenting his updated plans and project.
 Mr. Carvalho explains that he would like to request an area variance to build a single family home on Port Way.
 This lot is part of a subdivision created in 1924.
 He and his wife are under contract to purchase said lot and he explains that the lot has never been developed and is overgrown with shrubs and trees and would need to be cleared.
 He has hired a civil engineer to come up with an erosion control plan which would provide a silt fence on the southern and eastern border.
 Port Way is actually a paper road, and will be utilized to access his property.

-The Home Owners Association has stopped maintaining the road and would require clearing.
-They HOA have provided a letter of support to utilize the road.
-Mr. Carvalho asked if there were any other questions regarding the road.
+The Home Owners Association has stopped maintaining the road and it requires clearing.
+The HOA has provided a letter of support for the applicant to utilize the road.
+Mr. Carvalho asked the board if there were any other questions regarding the road.

 Mr. Carvalho explains that the residence is designed as a two story home with a walk out basement.
 There have been Perk Tests done and a preliminary design by the Civil Engineer.
 The choice of location was to take advantage of the passive and active solar.
 The Civil engineer has included swales to divert water away from driveway and the home, in addition there are two rain gardens one on the North side and another on the South side.
 The home has a long narrow footprint due to the setback requirements; the stream that is on the property is an intermittent stream and does not flow all the time.